mohitpai/journey-optimizer.en/help/using/offers/api-reference/offers-api/collections/update.md

 **Response**

-A successful response returns the updated details of the collection, including its unique instance ID and collection `@id`.
+A successful response returns the updated details of the collection, including its unique collection `id`.

 ```json
 {